-On the CSS management console, you can check a Logstash cluster's status, version, nodes, configurations and settings, and resource allocation on the cluster list and the cluster information page.
+On the CSS management console, you can check a Logstash cluster's status, version, nodes, configurations and settings, and resource allocation on both the cluster list and the cluster overview page.

 A cluster list displays all clusters of the same type under the current account.
 If there are a large number of clusters, the cluster list will consist of multiple pages, showing clusters of all states.